Awards and Scholarships

 -

-This award aims to recognize the importance of good clinical research and to encourage junior investigators in clinical studies in ALS.
+This award aims to recognize the importance of rigorous clinical research and to encourage junior investigators in clinical studies in Parkinson’s disease.

 -